openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Eyeball/Readme.md

 ## Properties
 * design is derived from the base-cube
-* in principle, any short *f'* can be used, if the distance is adjusted for it
+* in principle, any short *f'* can be used, if the distance is adjusted for it.
+The design is optimised for the lens listed in Additional parts

 ## Parts
 The [Bill of Materials](https://docs.google.com/spreadsheets/d/1U1MndGKRCs0LKE5W8VGreCv9DJbQVQv7O6kgLlB6ZmE/edit?usp=sharing) is always the most up-to-date version!